 Hemp Textile Benefits: Q & A

 Hemp is one of the rare fabrics that is UV, mold, and water-resistant.
 At the same time, hemp fabric is known for its durability and sustainability.
 There are many testimonials across the Internet where people claim that hemp fabric “literally lasts forever”.
 Another interesting fact about hemp textile is, the more you wear hemp apparel the softer it gets over time.
 Hemp is also easy to dye and retains color better than any other industrial fabric.
-These are just some of many reasons why hemp is an amazing fabric.
+These are just some of the many reasons why hemp is an amazing fabric.

-There are countless uses of hemp fabric including, but not limited to, jeans, shoes and sneakers, shirts, dresses, underwear, hats, bags, mats, skincare products, toys, paper, various food products, etc. In fact, the hemp plant is famous for its versatility, it has over 20,000 uses and that list has expanded over the years.
+There are countless uses of hemp fabric including, but not limited to, jeans, shoes, and sneakers, shirts, dresses, underwear, hats, bags, mats, skincare products, toys, paper, various food products, etc. In fact, the hemp plant is famous for its versatility, it has over 20,000 uses and that list has expanded over the years.
 Interestingly, in the history of sailing ships, hemp fiber was used around the world to make ropes and canvas sails.
 Another intriguing fact is that Henry Ford made a car partially from hemp to help out American farmers.

 Yes!
 Hemp is a breathable fabric meaning it does not retain moisture, resulting in resistance to mold.
 Well-made hemp textile has strong thermal qualities as well as being hypoallergenic, making it a great accessory for outdoor activities and travel.